Bilal Ouali: Personal

 Ouali was born in Étampes, France, to an Algerian father and Moroccan mother.

 Club career

 At age 14, Ouali joined Reims' academy.
-On August 5, 2011, he made his professional debut for the club, coming in the 67th minute in a Ligue 2 encounter against Amiens.
+On 5 August 2011, he made his professional debut for the club, coming on in the 67th minute in a Ligue 2 encounter against Amiens.

 International career

-In October 2012, Ouali was called up to the Algeria Under-20 National Team for a pair of friendlies against Paris FC and Troyes, scoring a goal from the penalty spot in the first game.
+In October 2012, Ouali was called up to the Algeria under-20 national team for a pair of friendlies against Paris FC and Troyes, scoring a goal from the penalty spot in the first game.

 In 2013 Ouali has signed a contract with Stade de Reims.